US calls on Sudan’s warring parties to accept ceasefire plan unaltered

 Amnesty International was the latest to raise the alarm, warning in a report released earlier on Tuesday that RSF fighters have been committing war crimes in el-Fasher.

-The NGO’s secretary-general struck out at the UAE for backing the paramilitary force.
+The NGO’s secretary-general struck out at the UAE for allegedly backing the paramilitary force.

 “These atrocities were facilitated by the United Arab Emirates’ support for the RSF,” said Agnes Callamard.
 “The UAE’s ongoing backing of the RSF is fuelling the relentless cycle of violence against civilians in Sudan.”